SmartThingsCommunity/api-app-minimal-example-js/README.md

 ```

 - Go to webside URL from the server log, log in with your SmartThings account credentials, and
 choose a location.
-If you haven't already done so you should create some scenes so that you can execute them with
-the app.
+You should see a page with the location name as a header and button for
+each scene in that location.
+Clicking the button should execute the scene.
+If you don't see
+any buttons you may need to create some scenes using the SmartThings mobile app.